-- They have three terminals (or connection points). - They have a knob, screw, or slider that can be moved to vary the resistance between the middle terminal and either one of the outer terminals.

-• The resistance between the middle terminal and either one of the outer terminals varies from 0 to the maximum resistance of the pot as the knob, screw, or slider is moved.
+- They have a knob, screw, or slider that can be moved to vary the resistance between the middle terminal and either one of the outer terminals. - The resistance between the middle terminal and either one of the outer terminals varies from 0 to the maximum resistance of the pot as the knob, screw, or slider is moved.